2025 Solar Incentives Guide for Safford, AZ - Tax Credits & Rebates

 • Rebates: Solar rebates might be offered by your state or county, or by your local utility company.
 These rebates are essentially partial refunds that are applied after you purchase a solar system and before tax credits are calculated.

 • Net Metering: Be sure to speak to your Safford utility company about signing a net metering agreement.
-This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
+This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
 You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best for Leasing